jNaimXIII/Books/The C Programming Language/chapters/01/notes.md

 - In `printf`, width and precision may be omitted from a specification.
 - `printf` also recognizes `%o` for octal, `%x` for hexadecimal, `%c` for character, `%s` for character string and `%%` for % itself.

+## 1.3 The For Statement

+- In any context where it is permissible to use the value of a variable of some time, it is also permissible to use a more complicated expression of that type.
+- The `for` statement is a loop, a generalization of the `while` statement.
+- A `for` loop has three parts within the parentheses.
+The first part, the initialization is done once, before the loop proper is entered.
+The second part is the test or condition that controls the loop.
+This condition is evaluated if it is true, the body of the loop is executed.
+Then the increment step is executed, and the condition re-evaluated.
+The loop terminates if the condition becomes false.
+- The choice between while and for is arbitrary, based on which seems clearer.
+- The `for` is usually appropriate for loops in which the initialization and increment are single statements and logically related, since it is more compact than while and it keeps the loop control statements together in one place.

+## 1.4 Symbolic Constants

+- It's bad practice to bury "magic numbers" in a program; they convey little information to someone who might have to read the program later, and they are hard to change in a systematic way.
+- A `#define` line defines a symbolic name or symbolic constant to be a particular string of characters.
+Any occurrence of the name will be replaced by the corresponding replacement text.
+The name has the same form as a variable name: a sequence of letters and digits that begins with a letter.
+  The replacement text can be any sequence of characters; is not limited to numbers.
+- Symbolic constant names are conventionally written in upper case so they can be readily distinguished from lower case variable names.
+- There is no semicolon at the end of a `#define` line.

+## 1.5 Character Input and Output

+- text input or output, regardless of where it originates or where it goes to is dealt with as streams of characters.
+A text stream is a sequence of characters divided into lines; each line consists of zero or more characters followed by a newline character.
+- `getchar` reads the next input character from a text stream and returns that as its value.
+- `putchar` prints a character each time it is called.
+- The relational operator `!=` means "not equal to".
+- What appears to be a character on the keyboard on screen is of course, like everything else, stored internally just as a bit pattern.
+- The type `char` is specifically meant for storing such character data, but any integer type can be used.
+- `getchar` returns a distinctive value when there is no more input, a value that cannot be confused with any real character.
+This value is called `EOF`, for "end of file".
+- EOF is an integer defined in `<stdio.h>`, but the specific numeric value doesn't matter as long as it is not the same as any char value.
+By using the symbolic constant, we are assured that nothing in the program depends on specific numeric value.
+- In C, any assignment is an expression and has a value, which is the value of the left hand side after the assignment.
+- An assignment can appear as part of a larger expression.
+- The precedence of `!=` is higher than that of `=`.
+- The `++` operator means increment by one.
+- `--` means decrement by one.
+- The operators `++` and `--` can be either prefix operators or postfix; these two forms have different values in expressions.
+- `long` integers are at least 32 bits.
+- On some machines, `int` and `long` are the same size, on others an int is 16 bits, with a maximum value of 32767, and it would take relatively little input to overflow an `int` counter.
+- `%ld` tells `printf` that the corresponding argument is a long integer.
+- `double` is a double precision float.
+- `printf` uses `%f` for both `float` and `double`.
+- `%0.f` suppresses printing of the decimal point and the fraction part.
+- Grammatical rules of C require that a for statement have a body.
+If none is required, the isolated semicolon, called a null statement, is there to satisfy that requirement.
+It is put on a separate line to make it visible.
+- `while` and `for` loops test at the top of the loop, before proceeding with the body.
+If there is nothing to do, nothing is done, even if that means never going through the loop body.
+- Programs should act intelligently when given zero-length input.
+- The `while` and `for` statements help ensure that programs do reasonable things with boundary conditions.
+- The `==` is C notion for "is equal to".
+- A character written between single quotes represents an integer value equal to the numerical value of the character in the machine's character set.
+It is called a character constant, although it is just another way to write a small integer.
+- The escape sequences used in string constants are also legal in character constants, so `'\n'` stands for the value of the newline character, which is `10` in ASCII.
+- `'\n'` is a single character and in expressions is just an integer; on the other hand `"\n"` is a string constant that happens to contain only one character.
+- Multiple variables can be assigned the same value as `a = b = c = 0`.
+- The operator `||` means OR and `&&` means AND. `&&` has a higher precedence than `||`.
+- Expressions connected by `&&` or `||` are evaluated left to right, and it is guaranteed that evaluation will stop as soon as the truth or falsehood is known.
+- `else` species an alternative action if the condition part of an `if` statement is false.